MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Aliases.md

 ms.topic: article
 ms.assetid: cdea5a41-39ec-4147-a781-fdc1ba8a360c
 ---

 # About Aliases
-## about_Aliases

 about_aliases

 ## SHORT DESCRIPTION
-Describes how to use alternate names for cmdlets and commands in  Windows PowerShell®.
+Describes how to use alternate names for cmdlets and commands in  Windows PowerShellï¿½.

 ## LONG DESCRIPTION